Rosslyn, South Africa

-Rosslyn is an industrial suburb of Akasia, 29 km north-west of Pretoria and part of the City of Tshwane Metropolitan Municipality in the Gauteng province of South Africa.
+Rosslyn is an industrial suburb of Akasia, 29 km north-west of Pretoria, and part of the City of Tshwane Metropolitan Municipality in the Gauteng province of South Africa.

+This industrialized area is best known for its automotive manufacturing industry.

+Economy

-This industrialized area is best known for its automotive industry, in particular the BMW South Africa factory, which opened in 1968.
+Rosslyn is home to a major BMW South Africa factory, which opened in 1968.
 It was BMW's first factory outside of Europe.

-Nissan South Africa also maintains a factory there, manufacturing a vast range of motor vehicles, trucks, light delivery vans (locally known as "bakkies") and 4X4 offroaders.
-Iveco also operates a plant in the area.
+Nissan South Africa maintained a factory in Rosslyn since 1966, manufacturing a vast range of motor vehicles, trucks, light delivery vans (locally known as "bakkies") and 4X4 offroaders.

+IVECO also operates a plant in the area.

 In 2012, vehicle manufacturing plants in South Africa contributed about 6.2% to the country's gross domestic product.

+In July 2026, Nissan SA's Rosslyn plant was officially handed over to Chery South Africa, after the two reached a deal for its sale earlier that year, and regulatory approval was granted.